 Reliability: The simplification of the wealth index is designed to ensure that the EquityTool is quick and easy to implement.
 The simplified wealth index used by the EquityTool agrees to the original data in terms of assigning people to the bottom two quintiles, the middle quintile or the top two quintiles with a kappa statistic of 0.75.
-In other words, the EquityTool will usually put people into the same quintile that the original DHS wealth index would have, but it is possible that it will put some people into a different quintile.
+In other words, the EquityTool will usually put people into the same quintile that the original DHS or MICS wealth index would have, but it is possible that it will put some people into a different quintile.
 If this happens, it is almost always one quintile above or below what the original wealth index would have put them in.
 Please see specific country fact sheets for more details.

 Age of surveys: the wealth index is based on asset ownership and household characteristics.
 These things can change over time.
 For example, it may be that only the top quintile owned refrigerators in 2010, but in 2015 the top two quintiles own refrigerators.

-Reference population: the wealth index is based on DHS and other national surveys.
+Reference population: the wealth index is based on DHS, MICS, and other national surveys.
 It tells you how wealthy a person is relative to the rest of the country, or relative to the urban population in the country.
 If you would like to compare your respondents to a specific sub-group in the country, such as the population of a specific region, then you may need to run an analysis on the DHS dataset to create a scoring system for that specific group.
-If you would like guidance on how to do this yourself, or assistance with doing analyses, please let us know via our contact page or firstname.lastname@example.org.
+If you would like guidance on how to do this yourself, or assistance with doing analyses, please let us know via our contact page or email@example.com.

 See how other organizations have benefited from the EquityTool.